futres/futres_website/content/team.md

 Laura Brenskelle is a PhD student at the <a href="https://www.floridamuseum.ufl.edu">Florida Museum of Natural History</a> specializing in biodiversity informatics.
 Her interests include developing standards and methods to integrate heterogeneous biodiversity data, making museum specimen data more widely accessible, and eating cheese (pictured).
 </p>
  <p><figure><img src="/media/Sewnath_futres.jpg" width="125"><figcaption>Neeka Sewnath</figcaption></figure>
-Neek Sewnath is currently a masters student at the University of Florida.
+Neeka Sewnath is currently a masters student at the University of Florida.
 She has a background in  specializing in biodiversity informatics.
 She has a strong background in Natural Science and Computer Science.
 She currently works as a honey bee ecotoxicologist.
 </p>